 In 2018 Ricardo and his team produced a highlight video of the event "The DC World Reggae Festival.”
 Video link below:

-Want to learn more about Katie Bryden and her work?
-Click HERE to listen to her DC Radio interview.
+Want to learn more about Ricardo Villalba and his work?
+Click HERE to listen to his DC Radio interview.